-New Google AdWords Callout Extensions How-To: Highlight Offers in Your Ads
+New Google Ads Callout Extensions How-To: Highlight Offers in Your Ads

 Callout extensions are similar to sitelinks, but without the links.
 Google recommends that advertisers use callout extensions to draw attention to unique selling points and important product details and benefits.
 You can feature up to four callouts in your ad, each limited to 25 characters each, and must have at least two callouts for them to display.